-Network Benefits

-- Gary goes to see his Network Primary Care Provider and presents his HealthSelect medical ID card. - He receives treatment from his Primary Care Provider.
-The Plan's Allowable Amount for the Network office visit equals \$125. - 3.
-On his way out, Gary pays a \$25 Primary Care Provider Copay.
-Since Network Primary Care Provider office visits are covered at 100% after the Copay, Gary does not pay any Coinsurance and he has met his financial obligations for this office visit. - 4.
-The Plan pays \$100 (\$125 Allowable Amount minus the \$25 Copay). - 5.
-BCBSTX applies the \$25 toward Gary's Total Network Out-of-Pocket Maximum.
+Network Benefits Non-Network Benefits 1.
+Gary goes to see his Network Primary Care Provider and presents his HealthSelect medical ID card.
+1. Gary goes to see a Non-Network Physician and presents his HealthSelect medical ID card.
+2. He receives treatment from his Primary Care Provider.
+The Plan's Allowable Amount for the Network office visit equals \$125.
+2. He receives treatment from the Physician.
+The Allowable Amount for his visit to his Non-Network Physician is \$85 however, the Physician's fee is \$225.
+3. On his way out, Gary pays a \$25 Primary Care Provider Copay.
+Since Network Primary Care Provider office visits are covered at 100% after the Copay, Gary does not pay any Coinsurance and he has met his financial obligations for this office visit.
+3. The Physician's office requests no payment, informing Gary that it will bill BCBSTX directly.
+4. The Plan pays \$100 (\$125 Allowable Amount minus the \$25 Copay).
+4. Since Gary has met his Non-Network Annual Deductible, he is responsible for paying Coinsurance for this visit.
+After BCBSTX processes the claim from the Provider, it is determined that Gary is responsible for paying Coinsurance directly to the Physician.
+Gary is responsible for \$34 (40% of \$85).
+5. BCBSTX applies the \$25 toward Gary's Total Network Out-of-Pocket Maximum.
+5. Gary receives a bill from the Physician for the \$34, and pays the Physician directly.
+BCBSTX pays \$51 to the Physician (60% of \$85).
+6. The Physician's office, at its discretion, might bill Gary for the remaining \$140 (sometimes referred to as Balance Billing): \$225 - \$85 = \$140 (Physician's (Allowable fee) Amount) Gary's \$140 payment does not apply to his Non- Network Out-of-Pocket Coinsurance Maximum.

-Non-Network Benefits